saliherdemk/Family-Tree-Generator/README.md

 # Family Tree Generator

 A website that allows you to create complex family tree.
-Here is an example of Game of Thrones family tree: [GOT](https://saliherdemk.github.io/Family-Tree-Generator/)
+Data can be save as json and tree can be save as image.
+Here is an example of Game of Thrones family tree: [GOT](https://saliherdemk.github.io/Family-Tree-Generator/samples/got)

 [Live Demo](https://saliherdemk.github.io/Family-Tree-Generator/)